 Ratios enable you to quickly compare relative values - eg two items on the balance sheet.

-- liquidity ratios - these are used to measure solvency and short-term survival prospects
+- liquidity ratios - measure solvency and short-term survival prospects

-- capital structure ratios - these measure the adequacy of owners' funding in relation to long-term debt
+- capital structure ratios - measure the adequacy of owners' funding in relation to long-term debt

-- activity and efficiency ratios - these measure the operating efficiency of the business in non-financial terms
+- activity and efficiency ratios - measure the operating efficiency of the business in non-financial terms

 - profitability ratios - measure overall profitability and how well the business is using its assets and covering overhead costs

 See balance sheets.